 Grindstone Media Group/Shutterstock

-Another program that doesn’t require auditions, the Department of Dramatic Art at UNC, Chapel Hill offers both a major and minor in drama.
-Students in the DDA dedicate their studies to a deep understanding and appreciation of theater on all levels, from performance to production, history to theory, with the ultimate goal being a full comprehension of the impact of culture, society, and language on drama.
-And to make sure their students are über-prepared to enter the competitive professional industry, seniors take part in mock auditions with visiting agents and casting directors.
+UNC’s Department of Dramatic Art aims to foster a deep understanding and appreciation of theater on all levels, including performance, production, history, and theory.
+The ultimate goal is for students to fully comprehend the impact culture, society, and language have on the dramatic arts.
+The school’s multiple stage facilities—including the Paul Green Theatre, Kenan Theatre Company, and LAB!
+Theatre—offer opportunities for students to make their college stage debut.
+To ensure that they’re über-prepared to enter the competitive industry, seniors take part in mock auditions with visiting agents and casting directors.

 Hanson L/Shutterstock

-At USC’s School of Dramatic Arts, students interested in acting have the option of pursuing either a B.A. in Dramatic Arts, which combines a liberal arts education with an intensive study of the dramatic arts, or a BFA in Acting for Stage and Screen, an approach that marries classical theater with innovative training for contemporary performing artist (such as units on motion capture and creating for digital mediums).
-An emphasis is also placed on truly understanding the business of acting, so many students graduate with representation thanks to the widely regarded senior showcase each year.
-Since USC is located in the heart of Hollywood, students are routinely treated to guest lectures and surprise appearances by renowned film directors and successful alumni.
+At USC’s School of Dramatic Arts, students interested in acting have the option to pursue either a B.A. in dramatic arts, which combines a liberal arts education with an intensive study of the craft; or a BFA in acting for stage and screen, which takes a classic conservatory approach.
+Since USC is located in Hollywood, students are treated to guest lectures and surprise appearances from renowned film directors and successful alumni—a group that includes stars like Shiri Appleby, LeVar Burton, Forest Whitaker, and Deborah Ann Woll.

 f11photo/Shutterstock